b3-exmo/b3-exmo.github.io/docs/Doctrines/Doctrine.md

 Among the distinguishing features of the LDS church is the claim of being actively led by God, and the church's leadership actively receives guidance directly from that god.
 God is taught to us as omnipotent and omniscient— He has to be, or else He wouldn't be deserving of worship, attention, or even consideration.
 LDS church leadership claims to have divine appointment to that office, and are authorized to act in His name.
 Is it unreasonable for church members to have high expectations for the conduct of leaders who are authorized to speak and act in behalf of God?
 If they fail to meet those expectations, and their words are just as definitive as yours or mine in terms of declaring doctrine, then why do we see them as leaders?

 If we have the doctrinal precedent of "whether by mine own voice or by the voice of my servants, [it is the same](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/1?lang=eng&id=p38#p38)," then it doesn't matter if the teaching came from a mortal man or from God.
 What matters is the impact this teaching had.
 Does the church's hardline stance on LGBTQ+ people result in disproportionately high suicide rates? ([1](https://en.wikipedia.org/wiki/LGBT_Mormon_suicides), [2](https://www.teenvogue.com/story/32-lgbt-youth-suicide-mormon-church), [3](https://mormonstudies.as.virginia.edu/gay-rights-and-mormonism/39-suicides/), [4](https://www.kuer.org/religion/2018-07-25/can-the-lds-church-be-blamed-for-utahs-lgbt-suicides), [5](https://www.advocate.com/religion/2016/1/31/suicide-epidemic-ravaging-gay-mormon-youth)) The teaching is harmful, irrespective of calling it doctrine or policy.
-Defending those harms as being caused by mortal, fallible leaders of an imperfect organization isn't quite as effective as one might think— to a gay teenager, that means that this harmful teaching does not come from nonogenerians, but it comes from the highest authority possible— God Himself.
+Defending those harms as being caused by mortal, fallible leaders of an imperfect organization isn't quite as effective as one might think—to a gay teenager, that means that this harmful teaching does not come from nonogenerians, but it comes from the highest authority possible—God Himself.
 How would you expect an impressionable youth to internalize "you are inherently broken, sinful by nature, and will be left alone for eternity because of who you are?"
 Is that just a policy, or is it doctrine from the highest authority possible?
+Does the distinction matter at that point?

 &nbsp;